pmagtulis/economic-freedom-regression/README.md

 # economic-freedom

+# What is this?

-Regression analysis of the subindices of the Economic Freedom Index.
-A project for Algorithms class.
+This is a regression analysis of the Economic Freedom Index published every year by the [Heritage Foundation](https://www.heritage.org/index/about).
+This project is for my Algorithms class, in partial fulfillment of my requirements for the degree of master of science in data journalism at Columbia.